Quantum cohomology and toric minimal model programs: Minimal models and non-displaceable Lagrangians

 The results above are for generic initial symplectic class only.
 Abreu has pointed out to us that there is still a connection between non-displaceable Lagrangians and minimal model programs, even in the case that minimal model program involves flips over ``singular'' toric orbifolds, in the sense that the critical points of the Landau-Ginzburg potential for the singular toric manifolds ``cause'' non-displaceable moment fibers in the original manifold or orbifold.
-More precisely, we suppose that we are in the following situation:
+More precisely, we suppose that the generic stabilizer is trivial and we are in the following situation:

-\begin{notation} \begin{enumerate} \item {\rm (Singular base of a tmmp transition)} Let $Y$ be a compact toric orbifold with symplectic class $\omega_Y$ and $\PP$ be a toric mmp for $Y$ with dimension jumps $d_j$ and singular moment values $\psi_j$, $j = 1,\ldots, n$, and the flip/contraction at time $t_j$ has base a possibly singular toric variety $Z_j$ with polytope $\Delta_j$. \item {\rm (Normal part of the potential)} Let
+\begin{notation} \begin{enumerate} \item {\rm (Singular base of a tmmp transition)} Let $Y$ be a compact toric orbifold with symplectic class $\omega_Y$.
+Consider a toric mmp for $Y$ with dimension jumps $d_j$ and singular moment values $\psi_j$, $j = 1,\ldots, n$, and the flip/contraction at time $t_j$ has base a possibly singular toric variety $Z_j$ with polytope $\Delta_j$.
+Let $\t_j^\dual$ denote the span of $\Delta_j$ and $T_j^\dual \subset T^\dual$ the torus with Lie algebra $\t_j^\dual$. \item {\rm (Normal part of the potential)} Let